chenguihai/LyRN/README.md

 # LyRN
-An React-Native app simulting tongcheng App run on both Android and iOS
+A React-Native app simulting tongcheng App run on both Android and iOS

 ## ScreenShots
 ### iOS